 - Place your crystal in a small hallway that has multiple doors that pull energy from the hallway, at the bottom of the stairs that open directly onto a main door, or in any place where the room's energy just feels stuck.

 - Hang feng shui crystals directly from the ceiling with a push pin the same color as the ceiling.

 Crystal Prism Mini-Shade

 Many people like to hang a crystal directly in a window where it will catch the light and toss rainbows around the room.
 But for an increased play of light, create a mini-shade of crystal prisms by hanging several of them at differing lengths from the top of the window frame.
 Attach fishing line through the holes in the top of the crystals and space them about 3 to 6 inches apart across the top of the window.
-Hang them at 3-, 4-, 5- and 6-inch lengths from the top of the window trim and each other to create a pattern that throws light into the room in its many splendid colors.
+Hang them at 3-, 4-, 5-, and 6-inch lengths from the top of the window trim and the same distance from one another to create a pattern that throws light into the room in its many splendid colors.

 Dried Branch Sculpture

 Here's an idea for an organic sculpture using branches and crystals.
 During the holiday season, you can paint the tree white and hang crystals from its branches.

 - Take an interesting branch configuration and set it in a round jar filled with glass beads.
 The beads hold up the branch so that it becomes a mini tree-scape.